 What is the difference between RC and the RC Community?

 Re-evaluation Counseling is a practice in which people exchange active listening with each other to free themselves from the emotional harm caused by past hurtful experiences.

 The Re-evaluation Counseling Community is made up of people who are committed to participate in and support RC Community activities and follow its Guidelines.
 It is a global network of local RC Communities, groups, classes, and peer counselors.
 The functioning of the RC Community is guided by Guidelines developed over the past fifty years and updated regularly.

 Participating in some RC-based activities available inside or outside of the RC Community does not make one a member of the Re-evaluation Counseling Community.
 Membership is open to people who are willing to take responsibility for things going well in the RC community.
 People who like RC are welcome to begin the process of becoming a member of the RC Community by gaining enough theory, practice, and understanding to agree to follow our Guidelines.

-The RC Community does not oversee RC theory-based activities outside of the RC Community unless they are projects of the RC Community.
+Many co-counselors apply what they have learned in RC in their families and their work.
+The RC Community does not control or oversee activities outside of the RC Community, including those that use some RC ideas, unless they are projects of the RC Community.
 The process for becoming a project of the RC Community is stated in our Guidelines.